-As of December 31, 2020, we employed a total of 50 full-time employees.
-In addition, we have access to certain of BioXcel's employees and resources through the various agreements we have entered into with BioXcel.
-Our current internal departments include finance, research and development and administration.
+In addition to our employees, we have access to certain of BioXcel LLC's employees and resources through the various agreements we have entered into with BioXcel LLC.
 We have been expanding our management team to include an operational ramp up of additional technical staff required to achieve our business objectives.
 We will need to continue to expand our managerial, operational, technical and scientific, financial and other resources in order to manage our operations and clinical trials, establish independent manufacturing, continue our research and development activities, and commercialize our product candidate.
 Our management and scientific personnel, systems and facilities currently in place may not be adequate to support our future growth.